Mentally impaired defendants

 Make sure you tell the officer in charge of your case or the Ministry of Health if your contact details have changed, and they will update them on the Victim Notification Register.

-More information about mentally impaired offender
+More information about mentally impaired defendants

 - Victim Notification Guidelines (external link) (Ministry of Health) (PDF, 108KB)